metaleap/vscode-appz/libs/go/readme.md

 	// exists.
 Use [`Extension#extensionKind`](https://code.visualstudio.com/api/references/vscode-api#Extension.extensionKind) to know if
 	// a specific extension runs remote or not.
 	//
-	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
 	RemoteName() func(func(*string))

 	// A unique identifier for the current session.
 	// Changes each time the editor is started.
 	//
-	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
 	SessionId() func(func(string))

 	// The detected default shell for the extension host, this is overridden by the
 	// `terminal.integrated.shell` setting for the extension host's platform.
 	//
-	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
 	Shell() func(func(string))

 	// The custom uri scheme the editor registers to in the operating system.
 	//
-	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
 	UriScheme() func(func(string))

 	// Provides single-call access to numerous individual `Env` properties at once.
-	Properties() func(func(EnvProperties))
+	//
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its `EnvBag` result obtained.
+	AllProperties() func(func(EnvBag))

 	// The clipboard provides read and write access to the system's clipboard.
 	Clipboard() Clipboard